 To find an article when you have a citation: Visit the library's home page and select the Google Scholar link to search the content of Alverno Library's databases as well as the "free" web.
 Enter the article title into the Google Scholar search box and look for the full text links on the right side of the page.
 Not finding what you need?
-Use TOPCAT, Alverno's e-Journal portal, or Interlibrary Loan to obtain a copy of your article.
+Use TOPCAT, the Citation Linker, or Interlibrary Loan to obtain a copy of your article.

 Anybody can and anybody will post anything online.
 So, how do you find the good stuff?
 By visiting the library's Best Websites for Psychology.
 These quality websites have been vetted by Alverno librarians and are a great place to find free information online.